mia-js/mia-js/README.md

 * `envrionment` - *optional* Define environments for a routes file.
 The routes file is only registered and available public if the environment name matches the current environment name on server startup.
 You can creates routes for testing purpose and i.e. just deploy them to your staging servers and disable and hide them on your production environment.
 * `prefix` - *optional* You can prefix a route or even use multiple prefixes to make sure not to have conflicts with other route files or other projects.
 When building api routes we recommend to use the version nummer as part of the prefix i.e. `/icecream/v1/flavours`.
 It's up to you!
 * `corsHeaders` - Apply CORS headers to a routes file i.e. for Cross Domain Policy.
 Defining the CORS header automatically enables all routes of this routes definiton file to response to a browsers CORS requests methods OPTIONS
-* `rateLimiter` - Limit the request rate for an interval time range and max request for all routes within this routes file.
-Memcached needed to use rateLimiter
+* `rateLimit` - Limit the request rate for an interval time range and max request for all routes within this routes file.
+Memcached needed to use rateLimit
 * `routes` - All of your application routes
 * `decrecated` - *optional* Add this flag to mark all methods of this route as deprecated.
 The will lead to a notice field when requesting an api and highlighting in [Swagger::Docs](https://github.com/richhollis/swagger-docs) documentation